josephwan21/FED-Assignment2/README.md

 -   As a user, I would want to find out what the range of topics are that I could choose from.

--   As a user, I would also want to find out what my current level is and how much experience points I need to level up.
+-   As a user or avid user of the website, I would also want to find out what my current level is and how much experience points I need to level up.

 -   As a mobile user, I would want the website to be responsive and easy to navigate/not messy so I can access parts of the website with ease whenever I am on the go.